Mario Machado

-Machado at his 70th birthday party in 2005.

 Mário Machado (born Mário José de Souza Machado; April 22, 1935 - May 4, 2013) was an American television and radio broadcaster and actor.
 He made television history when, in 1970, he became the first American of Chinese heritage to be an on-air television news reporter and anchor in Los Angeles and perhaps in the nation.

 Early life

-Machado was born in Shanghai, China.
+Mário José de Souza Machado was born on April 22, 1935, in Shanghai, China.
 His father, Carlos Jacinto de Lourdes Gouveia Furtado Machado, was a vice-chancellor of the Portuguese Consulate in Shanghai, and his mother, Chinese-Portuguese Maria Teresa de Sousa, was a homemaker.

 After studying for two years at St. John's Military Academy in Los Angeles at the age of 11, Machado's education was obtained at the British Thomas Hanbury School, St. Francis Xavier College in Shanghai, and a business college in Hong Kong.
 He emigrated to Seattle in 1956, and became a US citizen in 1965.